What Is a Dedicated Development Team?

 During the interviews and actual work on the project find out the abilities of your remote experts.
 Just like your in-house team, they could be useful in other projects, and knowing the secret talents of your team members can save time in the future!

 Always sign an NDA

 The protection of intellectual property and confidential information is crucial in 2021.
 The matter of trust and security is one of the risks of partnering with outsourcing company in general.
 To make sure this wouldn’t be a problem, review the intellectual property policies and NDA before the start of the processes related to the development.
-Keep in mind, that there is an option to sign a personal NDA with each hired expert.
+Keep in mind, that when you hire software developers there is an option to sign a personal NDA with each expert.

 Get a detailed and transparent contract